I Tried Day Dumping For A Week & It Changed Everything

 ”

 That is, in large part, the lure of day dumping.
-In the UK, the cost of living crisis is having unprecedented effects on everyone, and as our incomes fail to match the increase in prices, those small but often overlooked daily pleasures are quickly becoming more meaningful than ever.
+The cost of living crisis is having unprecedented effects on everyone, and as our incomes fail to match the increase in prices, those small but often overlooked daily pleasures are quickly becoming more meaningful than ever.
 As the financial accessibility of little indulgences like good coffee and nice skincare slowly diminishes, our understanding of what a 'treat' actually is has shifted radically.

+It’s clear that we’re veering away from the culture of luxury and excess that has dominated social media in recent years.
+Much like the practice of 'slow living' I wrote about last year, day dumping is partly about finding happiness in life as it already is.
+So in pursuit of my own everyday magic, I started a week of day dumping myself.

 Advertisement